fotock/Developing-iOS-8-Apps-with-Swift/Lecture16.md

 ```
    This is sort of goofy, but just roll with it.

-   It’s a historical artifact not only of Objective-C, but also of the way kUTTypeImage/Movie are declared.
+   It's a historical artifact not only of Objective-C, but also of the way kUTTypeImage/Movie are declared.

 ###Editability
 ```swift